Priming bias versus post-treatment bias in experimental designs

 \section{Introduction}

 Ascertaining heterogeneous treatment effects is an integral part of many survey experiments.
 Researchers are often interested in how treatment effects vary across respondents with different characteristics.
-For example, we may be interested both in how implicit versus explicit racial cues affect support for a particular policy but also in how those effects differ by levels of racial resentment \citep[e.g.,][]{vale:hutc:whit:02}.
-Alternatively, we may want to know how an individual's land security affects how they respond to land-based appeals by political candidates \citep[e.g.,][]{horowitz2020can}.
+For example, we may be interested both in how implicit versus explicit racial cues affect support for a particular policy but also in how those effects differ by levels of racial resentment \citep{vale:hutc:whit:02}.
+Or we may want to know whether the effect of land-based electoral appeals might depend on the voters' sense of land security \citep{horowitz2020can}.
 These questions of effect heterogeneity allow researchers to explore potential causal mechanisms and design more targeted and effective future treatments.

-To examine such treatment effect heterogeneity, we must measure the relevant covariates, such as racial resentment or land security, at some point during the survey experiment.
-The question of \emph{when} we measure these covariates, however, is a source of methodological debate.
+To examine such treatment effect heterogeneity, we must measure the relevant covariates, such as racial resentment or land security in the aforementioned examples, at some point during the survey experiment.
+The question of \emph{when} we measure these moderators, however, is a source of methodological debate.
 On the one hand, a long tradition in political science has recognized the potential \emph{priming bias} of a {\it pre-test design}, where covariates are measured prior to treatment \citep[e.g.,][]{tran:07, morr:carr:fox:08, klar:13, klar:leep:robi:19, schi:mont:pesk:22}.
-For example, asking a respondent about their party identification might lead them to evaluate the treatment in a more partisan or political light, resulting in a biased causal effect estimate.
-Several studies have documented priming effects from a range of different covariates \citep[see][for a review]{klar:leep:robi:19}, and certain priming effects can last for weeks \citep{chon:druc:10}.
+For example, asking a respondent about their party identification might lead them to evaluate the treatment in a more partisan or political light, resulting in biased causal effect estimates.
+Several studies have documented priming effects from a range of different covariates \citep[see][for a review]{klar:leep:robi:19}.
+Some find that certain priming effects can last for weeks \citep{chon:druc:10}.